John Anderson Jr.: Life and career

+During his time as governor, Anderson increased funding for every grade level in the state's education system, and added Wichita State University to the Board of Regents system.
+A state technical institute in Salina was established and a number of vocational technical schools were opened.
+Under Anderson's watch, the number of public school districts went from a thousand to 303 districts.
+The state's medical and mental hospital systems were reorganized and expanded, the pardon and parole system were reformed, new highways were built, a public employee retirement fund was established, and a program was set up to use federal funds to assist children of low-income families.
+Because of his efforts to fund and improve education in Kansas, Anderson was nicknamed the "Education Governor".

+Anderson also sought to advance civil rights in Kansas.
+In his 1961 inaugural speech, Anderson said: "The forward push of certain minority groups for equal places in our society have been [sic] greatly dramatized in recent years in the southern states...
+America is moving forward into an era of greater opportunity for some groups and less privilege for other groups.
+Kansas will not escape this mighty force."

 In 1964, Anderson chose not to seek re-election, but instead, went back to his law practice in Olathe.
+Anderson supported New York governor Nelson Rockefeller in the 1964 Republican Party presidential primaries and opposed Barry Goldwater as the party's presidential nominee.
+On Goldwater's defeat in 1964, Anderson remarked: "This Goldwater ideology, the thing he called conservatism was beaten.
+It lost in every state.
+In the South, prejudice voted, not his philosophy, and in Arizona they voted hometown.
+These Goldwater people have got to roll over.
+They’re beaten."
 He remained active in public service after leaving the governor's office, serving as an attorney for the Board of Healing Arts and the Kansas Turnpike Authority.
 In addition, he served as the director of the Citizens' Conference on State Legislatures from 1965 to 1972.
 He was nominated for federal judgeships on a number of occasions, but was never appointed.
 Again, in 1972 he tried for the Republican Party nomination for governor, but was defeated by Morris Kay.

 After leaving the Governor's office, Anderson retired to his native Olathe.

 Anderson died September 15, 2014, at the age of 97.

 Legacy

 K-10 in Johnson County, Kansas, is named in Anderson's honor.